-In the past few years more and more sustainable brands have been popping up and growing in popularity.
-A lot of these brands have been joining the market in a very disruptive way.
+Over the past few years, more and more sustainable brands have been popping up and growing in popularity.
+And a lot of these brands have been joining the market in a very disruptive way.

 Another brand which has been pioneering the sustainable marketplace is KeepCup.
 Nowadays when you walk into a coffee shop you’ll almost always see someone getting their coffee in a reusable cup.
 KeepCup has created a product which makes having a significant environmental impact a very simple task.
 But their goal isn’t just reducing their consumers’ environmental footprint.
 KeepCup has a very detailed responsibility section on their website outlining all the ways in which they are trying to be as environmentally conscious as possible.
-A large part of this is how they manufacture their products, they have made a real effort to try and manufacture close to where they are selling, thereby reducing their transit footprint – “The savings are not financial; they are environmental.”
+A large part of this is how they manufacture their products.
+They have made a real effort to try and manufacture close to where they are selling, thereby reducing their transit footprint – “The savings are not financial; they are environmental.”

 The new environmental changes and breakthroughs shouldn’t just be down to challenger brands popping up, the large corporations have a role to play too.
 Consumers are becoming more interested in knowing what large brands are doing about their environmental responsibility.